 Email marketing is one of the best ways to retain customers, but many businesses go about it the wrong way.
 Instead of sending value-packed content, they run automated drip campaigns without offering any value.

 The best type of emails to send to your customers are the ones that emphasize your product/service value:

 - If you provide accountancy services, send a weekly or monthly email telling clients how much money you’ve helped them save that month;

 - If you provide help desk software, send a monthly email to clients informing them how many support tickets they successfully solved;

 - If you sell an environmentally friendly product, email your customers to tell them how much less carbon dioxide they’ve produced by using a competing product.

 Every product or service delivers value.
 The key to an effective message is to find that value and present it to your customers in a way that shows your contribution.
 An email that explains the benefits you bring in goes a lot further – from a CLV perspective – than another promotional email.

-Your main goal is to map the customer journey, identify the touch points, and, on this ground, send out highly targeted personalized campaigns so that to make yourself visible as a reliable source of knowledge.
+Your main goal is to map the customer journey, identify the touchpoints, and, on this ground, send out highly targeted personalized campaigns to make yourself visible as a reliable source of knowledge.
 Be there for your customers, always ready to help, and they will reward you accordingly.